edurbrito/markdown-notes/README.md

 * [Themes](themes/) - for the styling themes

 > **Important**
-> The extension [Markdown Preview Enhanced ](https://shd101wyy.github.io/markdown-preview-enhanced/#/), available for VSCode and Atom is required, not only for the notes styled preview but also for a better html export.
+> The extension [Markdown Preview Enhanced](https://shd101wyy.github.io/markdown-preview-enhanced/#/), available for VSCode and Atom is required, not only for the notes' styled preview but also for a better html export.

 This is a two versions package: